muntasirhsn/muntasirhsn.github.io/index.md

 [Check the model on Hugging Face hub!](https://huggingface.co/MuntasirHossain/Meta-Llama-3-8B-OpenOrca/edit/main/README.md)

-Try the following conversational AI agent (developed with Gradio) that uses the fine-tuned model in the backend! **Please note that the app is running on a basic CPU!
+Try the following conversational AI agent (developed with Gradio) that uses the fine-tuned model in the backend! **Please note: the app is running on a basic CPU!
 A low-precision version of the fine-tuned LLM is deployed to overcome the hardware restrictions.
-Hence, performances may not be the best and responses may be slow!**
+Hence, performances may not be up to its full potential and responses may be slow!**

 <script
 	type="module"